Climber1705/Climber1705/README.md

 ---

 ## 🎓 About Me
-I'm an MSci Artificial Intelligence student at King's College London with a deep interest in machine learning, AI systems, and full-stack development.
+I'm an MSci Artificial Intelligence student at King's College London with an interest in machine learning, AI systems, and full-stack development.
 I enjoy building projects that solve real-world problems using code and intelligent algorithms.
-I'm seeking summer internship opportunities for 2026 to grow my skills in a fast-paced, hands-on environment.
+I'm seeking summer internship opportunities for 2026 to grow my skills in a hands-on environment.

 ---